AlbertoRota/x4-Better-piracy/README.md

  - Smashicons -> Author of the image used as Thumbnail (https://www.flaticon.es/autores/smashicons)

 ## Changelog
+### 0.4.0
+ - Reworked all the "RightClick -> Harass" code, not should work much better.
+ - Externalized hard-coded texts to I18N files (English and Spanish).
 ### 0.3.0
  - Removed "Surrender!" dialog, replaced it by a more streamlined "RightClick -> Harass".
  - Added dependency to "SirNukes Mod Support APIs"